TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.4.3 (October 8, 2024) =

+* *Security fix*: Sanitize output of evaluated formulas (CVE-2024-9595).
+Thanks to Max Boll and to the Wordfence team for following responsible disclosure policies when reporting this issue!
+* Bugfix: On the “Import” screen, a helpful feature pointer for new users is now shown properly again.
+* Bugfix: A check for whether combining cells on the “Edit” screen is possible was not strict enough.
+* Bugfix: The “Column Filter Dropdowns” feature module no longer shows duplicate entries in the dropdowns.
+(TablePress Pro and Max only.)
+* Bugfix: The “Individual Column Filtering” feature module no longer shows duplicate entries in the dropdowns.
+(TablePress Pro and Max only.)
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.

 = Version 2.4.2 (September 10, 2024) =

 * Bugfix: The “TablePress table” block in the WordPress Block Editor will properly show the table preview again.